-#10 ELSS fund come with a lock-in of three years.
-Therefore, if you have invested in regular plan of ELSS scheme, you need to wait for at least 3 years before the switch.
+#9 ELSS fund comes with a lock-in of three years.
+Therefore, if you have invested in the regular plan of an ELSS scheme, you need to wait for at least 3 years before the switch.
 Do note if you switch to direct, your investment will again be locked in for 3 years.

 There may be a case when you want to book short-term capital loss despite exit period being not over.
-You need to weigh the cost of exit load against the benefit of tax loss harvesting.
-I leave this to your judgement.
+You need to weigh the cost of exit load against the benefit of tax-loss harvesting.
+I leave this to your judgment.

 Can I switch from regular to direct in debt mutual funds too?

 Yes, you can convert your debt fund investments too from regular to direct.
 If you have a SIP in a regular plan debt fund, you need to follow the same procedure as discussed for equity funds above.

 With debt funds, exit load is typically not that big a problem.
 However, for your gains to qualify as long term gains, the holding period must be at least 3 years.
 Even after 3 years, LTCG is not exempt.
 LTCG in case of debt funds is taxed at 20% after indexation.

 Short term capital gains (holding period < 3 years) are taxed at your marginal tax rate (slab rate).

 Therefore, you will need to wait for at least 3 years before you switch to direct plan.

 Can I hold both direct and regular plan units in the same folio?

 Yes, you can.
 For all practical purposes, consider regular and direct plans two different schemes.